TeamGloomy/TeamGloomy.github.io/pages/mydoc/fly_gemini_connected_sbc.md

 Turn it all on and you should be good to go.

-If using Ethernet, you can either navigate to duet3.local or find the IP address of the rasberry pi using your router.
+If using Ethernet, you can either navigate to [fly-gemini.local](http://fly-gemini.local) or find the IP address of the rasberry pi using your router.
 If you don't have access to that, use something like [Fing](https://www.fing.com/products/fing-desktop){:target="_blank"} to scan your network.

 ## SSH into the board

 Either via CORE UART USB connection or by using SSH via the network connection.
 The default username is `root` and the default password is `1234`.
 Follow the onscreen instructions and change the root password and setup a new user.
-I reccomend using ZSH rather than bash.
+I recommend using ZSH rather than bash.

 ### How to connect to wireless